Sayagyi U Ba Khin: Life and works

-Ba Khin finally retired from his outstanding career in government service in 1967.
+Ba Khin finally retired from his career in government service in 1967.
 From that time, until his premature death in 1971 stemming from complications of surgery, he stayed at I.M.C. in Burma, teaching Vipassana.

 Legacy

 Ba Khin became a notable teacher of vipassanā meditation.
 After his death, some of his students established meditation centers in his tradition in various countries.

 There are six International Meditation Centres organised by the Burmese Buddhist branch of students in the Ba Khin Tradition.
 Each of these centres in the West is a direct offshoot of the International Meditation Centre of Rangoon, Burma, which was founded by Ba Khin.
 These centres are guided by his disciple Mya Thwin, known to her followers as Mother Sayamagyi.

 Another student of Ba Khin is S. N. Goenka.
 There are over two hundred centres of Vipassana meditation as taught by S. N. Goenka in the tradition of Sayagyi U Ba Khin, located in various countries throughout the world.